-On Thursday 21st November the WCN and Dept of Classics and Ancient History at Warwick will be running our 2019 Warwick Classics Network Study Day entitled ‘Ancient Worlds’.
+On Thursday 21st November the WCN and Dept of Classics and Ancient History at Warwick will be running our FREE 2019 Warwick Classics Network Study Day entitled ‘Ancient Worlds’.

 Organised through the generous support of the A. G. Leventis Foundation, the day will comprise of morning sessions for KS2-KS3 pupils and afternoon sessions for KS4-KS5 (see schedule).
 Members of the public are also welcome to attend.
 Refreshments will be available throughout the day with lunch also available for any groups attending the whole event.

 Top authors such as Natalie Haynes, Emily Hauser, Caroline Lawrence, and Alexandra Sheppard will give talks and lead workshops on the ancient world, myths and story-telling.

 Caroline Lawrence (below), author of The Roman Mysteries series will talk on 'Myths, Movies and Storytelling' - What do Paddington and Aeneas have in common?
 More than you might imagine!
 In a fun illustrated talk, million-selling author Caroline shares how poets, storytellers and movie-makers use the same fun steps when composing their epics.

 Alexandra Sheppard (below), author of Oh My Gods will give a talk on ‘21st Century Gods' - Together you will explore the role of mythology in ancient Greece, then as a group, you will imagine a new set of gods relevant to our modern world.